-Height protein could be cancer and diabetes treatment targetMay 16th, 2014 by Bronwyn Adams in Medical research /
+Height protein could be cancer and diabetes treatment targetMay 16, 2014 by Bronwyn Adams in Medicine & Health / Medical research

 University of Queensland scientists have discovered that a protein that regulates how tall you grow could be used in treating diseases including cancer and diabetes.

 Growth hormone, acting through its receptor, determines whether you are struggling to reach high shelves or bumping your head on doorways.